grkn/BrokageFirm/README.md

 Simple JWT token is used for authorization and authentication.

-There is a order scheduler job which behaves like master-slave.
+There is an order scheduler job which behaves like master-slave.
 Only one instance can complete 50 orders and others are waiting it for end it.
 I used pessimistic lock in database to avoid other tools.

 ### Internal

-User orders a asset and this order is stored in h2 database.
+User orders an asset and this order is stored in h2 database.
 After storing it, scheduler job gets pending orders.
 Checks validations and simply try to finish it(There is a retry mechanism to avoid some errors)

 If it is completed status is MATCHED otherwise it is CANCELED.